ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

 * Identified the admin login page of the Joomla CMS **/joomla/administrator/index.php** (search on Google).
 * Suspecting a Brute-force attack because it is the admin page.
 ![admin](./screenshots/step-15-admin.png)
-* search needed for the request sent to the login portal
+* search needed for the request sent to the login portal.
 * SEARCH: `index=botsv1 imreallynotbatman.com sourcetype=stream:http dest_ip="192.168.250.70"  uri="/joomla/administrator/index.php"`
 * Look at the form_data field to view requests.
   ![jhoomla](./screenshots/step-16-jhoomla.png)